meshcloud/collie-hub/docs/concept/goals.md

 <!-- todo: add links here and discussion of relative benefits-->

 Most of these are provided directly by cloud providers or partners specializing on a particular cloud.
 Cloud Foundation teams that want to enable a multi-cloud strategy need to build and operate landing zones across different clouds.
 Learning a new workflow or tooling for every platform takes away time from delivering differentiated functionality relevant to the organization.
-Landing zone construction kit solves this challenge by providing a unified workflow.
+Collie solves this challenge by providing a unified workflow.